Women's Footballer of the Year contender Alexandra Popp

 ... coming back from so many injuries

-"It wasn't that easy all the time, there were several situations and stages in which I thought 'I can't do it any more.
-I don´t want it any more.
-Is it even worth it?'.
+"It wasn't that easy all the time, there were several situations and stages in which I thought, 'I can't do it any more.
+I don't want it any more.
+Is it even worth it?'

-"But the Euros really got me to go on - and the help of my friends and my family obviously.
+"But the Euros really got me to go on - and the help of my friends and my family, obviously.
 I think without them I am not sure if I would have made it."

 ... getting injured before the Euros final